concreted/odroid-go-starter-kit/README.md

 # Build only
 bash build.sh

-# Build and flash to firmware partition - compatible with https://github.com/ducalex/odroid-go-multi-firmware
+# Build and flash to firmware multiboot partition - compatible with https://github.com/ducalex/odroid-go-multi-firmware/
+# Change SIZE in this script depending on your firmware size.
 bash flash.sh

 # Alternatively, flash to replace entire firmware: